imkcat/ffmpeg-binaries/README.md

-# ffmpeg-binaries-docker
+# ffmpeg-binaries
-Build ffmpeg binaries using docker
+FFmpeg binaries for all platforms(Windows, macOS, Linux)